 Cam believes that building healthy relationships is one of the most difficult and rewarding things each of us can do.
 They hold an MSW from the University of Kansas and have multiple years experience working with DV and SA victims and survivors through the YWCA Center for Safety and Empowerment.
 Cam is committed to helping people understand the complexities of relationships, heal from past harm, and find better ways to navigate relationships in the future.
 They are passionate about strengthening and affirming healing in queer communities.
 Cam’s interests include DIY projects, truck stuff, and making and playing music.

-Brian Derry - Facilitator
+Brian Heiman - Facilitator